Sign in

 Ask Fintool Equity Research AI

-Katie Lachapelle's questions to Energy Fuels Inc (UUUU) leadership
+Katie Lachapelle's questions to ENERGY FUELS (UUUU) leadership

-Katie Lachapelle's questions to Energy Fuels Inc (UUUU) leadership • Q1 2025
+Katie Lachapelle's questions to ENERGY FUELS (UUUU) leadership • Q1 2025

 Question

-Katie Lachapelle asked about Energy Fuels' funding strategy for its major growth projects, including the Phase 2 rare earth expansion and the Toliara and Donald projects, given the capital requirements versus the current balance sheet.
-She also inquired about the uranium spot price level that would trigger sales and how production costs are currently tracking.
+Katie Lachapelle inquired about the funding strategy for the Phase 2 rare earth expansion and other key projects, given the gap between projected costs and the current balance sheet.
+She also asked about the uranium price level that would trigger spot market sales and how production costs are tracking.

 Answer

-CEO Mark Chalmers explained that the company is pursuing a comprehensive financing strategy involving debt advisers, U.S. government agencies like the DOD and DOE, and potential offtake partners.
-He highlighted that the Toliara project is viable as a standalone mineral sands operation.
-Regarding sales, Chalmers stated a preference for an uranium price with an "8 handle" (i.e., $80/lb or higher).
-He projected that combined production costs for the year would be between $35 and $40 per pound.
+CEO Mark Chalmers explained that a comprehensive financing strategy is being developed, involving debt advisers, U.S. banks, and government agencies like the DOD and DOE.
+He noted their strong balance sheet supports advancing projects to FID.
+Chalmers stated he would prefer to see uranium prices with an "8 handle" ($80+) before selling into the spot market and projected full-year production costs to be between $35 and $40 per pound.

 Ask Fintool Equity Research AI